ReFRACtor/refractor-muses/python/refractor/muses/README_developer.md

 been formatted with "ruff format".
 But we generally use these.

-As a convention, we tend to put in directives for ruff to skip a check where it gets it wrong (e.g. muses_observation_test has "#ruff: noqa :
+As a convention, we tend to put in directives for ruff to skip a check where it gets it wrong.
+This is put in the pyproject.toml file (e.g.
-E712" to silence an incorrect warning).
+"muses_observation_test.py" = ["E712"]) to silence an incorrect warning).

 This isn't because we consider the failing the ruff checking as an error (i.e., some projects have a git precommit hook to reject code